sean-bro/codeigniter-aws-dynamodb/README.md

 ## Usage

-Load the DynamoDB and SES libraries separately.
+Load the DynamoDB and SES libraries as needed.

 ```php
 $this->load->library('aws_dynamodb');